Casino of the Month

 Michigan is the 4th state to open up for both online casino and sports gambling.
 Online poker could potentially also be regulated which would make Michigan one of few US stated with a full product offering available online.

 Launch of online poker and fantasy sports in Michigan

 Online poker is going to be even harder to predict as that will require Michigan to join the multi-state compact.
-If Michigan online gambling is launched in Q4 2020, then online poker could be launched Q1 2021 at the earliest.
+Online poker could be launched Q1 2021 at the earliest.

 Online Casinos in Michigan

 In order for an online casino to launch in Michigan, it has to be an extension of a land-based casino.
 There are more than 25 casinos in Michigan today, of which 3 are commercial and the rest are tribal.
 Other states have so far focused on commercial players only, but that will change in Michigan.